dootless-th8/Deliver-oo-final/fill/README.md

 # oo_delivery.py

-## Ovrview
+## Overview
-This project is about creating delivery service that utilise oo programming formula
+This project is about creating a minimal proceess of delivery service in oop style.
+There are 4 classes Person, Customer, Driver, and DeliveryOrder.
+You can create people to order items around while assigning certain driver to the specific item.
+Each order will have a real time status to determin whether it has been delivered or not, which will change how in the summary method of the DeliveryOrder class will be printed out.

 ## Features
 * ### class Person: